 Forest edges, disturbed sites, utility line right-of-ways, roadsides, old fields, suburban flower gardens, dry meadows, and burned-over open areas.

-In nearby states, it is reported that larvae feed on leaves of various legumes including clovers (Trifolium spp.), lespedezas (Lespedeza spp.), tick trefoils (Desmodium sp.), milkvetches (Astragulus spp), fuzzybeans (Strophostyles spp.), wild beans (Glycine spp.), and Butterfly Pea (Clitoria mariana).
+Reports from nearby states list various legumes including clovers (Trifolium spp.), lespedezas (Lespedeza spp.), tick trefoils (Desmodium sp.), milkvetches (Astragulus spp), fuzzybeans (Strophostyles spp.), wild beans (Glycine spp.), and Butterfly Pea (Clitoria mariana).

 In Alabama, these host plants have been documented: